BenjaminAdams/Swashbuckle-blue/README.md

 Use this option to control how the Operation listing is displayed.
 It can be set to "None" (default), "List" (shows operations for each resource), or "Full" (fully expanded: shows operations and their details).

-### Provide your own "index" file ###

-As an alternative, you can inject your own version of "index.html" and customize the markup and swagger-ui directly.
-Use the __CustomAsset__ option to instruct Swashbuckle to return your version instead of the default when a request is made for "index".
-As with all custom content, the file must be included in your project as an "Embedded Resource", and then the resource's "Logical Name" is passed to the method as shown below.
-See [Injecting Custom Content](#injecting-custom-content) for step by step instructions.

-For compatibility, you should base your custom "index.html" off [this version](https://github.com/domaindrivendev/Swashbuckle/blob/v5.2.1/Swashbuckle.Core/SwaggerUi/CustomAssets/index.html)

-    httpConfiguration
-        .EnableSwagger(c => c.SingleApiVersion("v1", "A title for your API"))
-        .EnableSwaggerUi(c =>
-            {
-                c.CustomAsset("index", yourAssembly, "YourWebApiProject.SwaggerExtensions.index.html");
-            });

 ### Injecting Custom Content ###